stong1994/aicommit/README.md

 export AICOMMIT_COPY=true
 ```

-To run the tool, cd to the git repository and execute `aicommit`.

 ## Notice

-The tool uses `git diff --cached --diff-algorithm=minimal` to get the diff content, so make sure the output of `git diff --cached --diff-algorithm=minimal` is not empty.
+AICommit uses `git diff --cached --diff-algorithm=minimal` to get the diff content.
+Ensure the output of `git diff --cached --diff-algorithm=minimal` is not empty.